-- The 2015 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years) inflation will average somewhere between 2.0% and 3.4%. - Cheiron's comparison of other public sector retirement systems' inflation assumptions as shown by a study published by the National Conference on Public Employee Retirement Systems (NCPERS).
-The study shows that the 3.0% assumption used by four of the five State-funded systems is a prevalent assumption while the 2.75% assumption, which SURS uses, is on the lower end of inflation assumptions.
+- The June 2016 Old-Age, Survivors, and Disability Insurance Trustees Report projects that over the long-term (next 75 years) inflation will average somewhere between 2.0% and 3.2%. - Cheiron's comparison of other public sector retirement systems' inflation assumptions as shown by a study published by the National Conference on Public Employee Retirement Systems (NCPERS).
+The study shows that the 2.50% assumption used by TRS and the 2.75% assumption used by four of the State-funded systems is on the lower end of inflation assumptions.
 The average rate amongst the 179 systems who responded to the study was 3.2%.